 What strategies do you use to deal with culture shock?

 There is always a learning curve when moving to a new nation.
-There are many cultural and social customs that are likely to be extremely different from what you are used to, and you may find yourself missing friends and family.
+You'll likely come across many cultural and social customs that are very different from what you're used to.
+And you might miss your friends and family.
 Allow yourself plenty of time to acclimate and establish friends with other international students in your situation.

 After studying in Canada, what are your residence options?